therealadrianmmiller/UniversalAuth/README.md

 #### Installation
 1. Install and enable the UniversalAuth Xposed module, and install the Face Unlock APK.
 You can download them from [the releases page](https://github.com/therealadrianmmiller/UniversalAuth/releases).
-2. Download the required Motorola Face Unlock APK (01.03.0312) via link above, or [here](https://www.apkmirror.com/apk/motorola-mobility-llc/motorola-face-unlock-6/motorola-face-unlock-6-01-03-0312-release/motorola-face-unlock-6-01-03-0312-android-apk-download/
+2. Download the required Motorola Face Unlock APK (01.03.0312) [here](https://www.apkmirror.com/apk/motorola-mobility-llc/motorola-face-unlock-6/motorola-face-unlock-6-01-03-0312-release/motorola-face-unlock-6-01-03-0312-android-apk-download/)
 3. Reboot to make sure the Xposed module is enabled.
 4. Launch "Face unlock"
 5. Manually install the **com.motorola.faceunlock_01.03.0312** APK downloaded previously in Step 2